PoCInnovation/Hexapod/README.md

 Both work the same way and are easy to use.

 1. Plug in the battery
 2. Turn it on

-3. connect to the Hexapod wifi (no password required)
+3. Connect to the Hexapod wifi (no password required) (or plug the mini usb cable)

-4. launch Client/gui.py or Client/main.py
+4. Launch Client/main.py

-5. once you're on the gui juste use the action buttons (sit, stand, walk...)
+5. Just use the action buttons (sit, stand, walk...)

 ## About the gui
 ![alt text](.github/gui.png "demo")